Some of our most frequently asked questions. Click on the question to be taken to the answer below:

 The PLAY Network’s mission is to connect families with families.
 Those early parenting years can be tough!
 As parents ourselves, we know just how hard it can be to find other parents out there with kids the same age.
 We facilitate connections by organizing PLAY Network members in PLAYgroups and organizing activities for kids and parents to get out and meet people while having fun!

-The PLAY Network occasionally purchases items for Network activities (such as pizza for the Christmas Party or eggs and prizes for the Easter Egg Hunt) and if an activity requires an entry fee, we try to pay that fee for the children.
+The PLAY Network occasionally purchases items for Network activities (such as pizza for the Holiday Party (with special guest Santa) or eggs and prizes for the Egg Hunt) and if an activity requires an entry fee, we try to pay that fee for the children.
 Our ability to do so depends on our current budget, which is replenished by membership fees.
 The PLAY Network is also a registered non-profit organization, and as such we are required to maintain a P.O.
 Box and pay a yearly registry fee.

 No one on the Leadership Team is paid, and we ask for donations from other organizations and businesses to meet our needs whenever possible.